gavinengel/magic-globals/README.md

 # Magic Globals

-Similar to Magic Constants in PHP
+Similar to Magic Constants in PHP.
+Useful for debugging.

 ## Installation